Critical Damping as a Momentum Schedule: Multi-Seed Validation, a Hybrid Recipe, and an Exhaustive Negative Result on

 \textbf{Training.} 200 epochs, batch size 128, weight decay $5\times10^{-4}$, seed 42, cosine annealing from $\alpha_{\max}=0.1$ to $\alpha_{\min}=10^{-4}$.
 Data augmentation: random crop (32, padding 4) and random horizontal flip.

 \textbf{Hardware.} NVIDIA Tesla P100 (16~GB), PyTorch 2.4.1, CUDA 12.1.

 \textbf{Three conditions.} All conditions use the same cosine LR schedule; only the momentum schedule differs:

 \textbf{Clamping.} The physics momentum is clamped to $[0.5, 0.99]$ for numerical stability.
 At $\alpha_{\max}=0.1$, the raw formula gives $\mu \approx 0.37$, clamped to $0.50$; at $\alpha_{\min}=10^{-4}$, $\mu = 0.98$, within bounds.
-This means the physics model is \emph{not} perfectly critically damped during the high-LR phase (approximately epochs 1--30 where $\alpha > 0.063$): it is slightly underdamped due to clamping.
+The clamp bounds are fixed a priori and were never tuned; we count them as part of the method definition rather than free parameters, and Table~\ref{tab:conditions} reflects tuned parameters.
+Incidentally, the exact discrete critical momentum for a unit-curvature quadratic is $(1-\sqrt{\alpha})^2 = 1 - 2\sqrt{\alpha} + \alpha$, which at $\alpha_{\max}=0.1$ equals $0.4675$ --- so the clamp at $0.50$ keeps the applied momentum closer to the exact discrete value than the first-order formula itself during the high-LR phase.
+This means the physics model is \emph{not} perfectly critically damped during the high-LR phase (approximately epochs 1--84, where $\alpha > 0.063$ under the 200-epoch cosine schedule): it is slightly underdamped due to clamping.
 However, the deviation is much smaller than the baseline's ($\Delta\mu = +0.13$ vs.\ $+0.53$ at epoch~1).
 See Figure~\ref{fig:momentum}.